 CSEM Endocrine Resident Clinical Vignettes and Research Projects Session

-Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route.
+Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route (link to follow).

-When: During the 22nd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Winnipeg, MB.
+When: During the 23rd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Calgary, AB.
 Exact time to be announced.